What does an oral Chlamydia infection look like?

 How can I avoid getting oral Chlamydia?

-The best way to avoid getting an oral Chlamydia infection is to use contraception.
+The best way to avoid getting an oral Chlamydia infection is to barrier contraception.
 Condoms and dental dams are effective barrier methods that will help prevent the bacteria from spreading.

 Use your best judgment about what sexual acts to participate in and consider how it may affect you and your partner.